moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 1. The job of `main.ts` is to run the processor and refine the collected data.
 In `processor.run`, the processor will iterate through all selected blocks and look for `Transfer` event logs.
 Whenever it finds a `Transfer` event, it's going to store it in an array of transfer events where it awaits further processing

-2. The `transferEvent` interface is the type of structure that stores the data extracted from the event logs.
+2. The `transferEvent` interface is the type of structure that stores the data extracted from the event logs

 3. `getTransfer` is a helper function that extracts and decodes ERC-20 transfer event data from a log entry.
 It constructs and returns a TransferEvent object, which includes details such as the transaction ID, block number, sender and receiver addresses, and the amount transferred. `getTransfer` is called at the time of storing the relevant transfer events into the array of transfers.